 The Rusholme Board of Health had also been under pressure to provide a public park for but were also very anxious as to the possible cost; the question had also been raised as to whether the Board of Health had the powers to use the local rate for such a project.

 Early in 1885 an offer was made by Sir William Anson to give 5 acres of his estate in Rusholme for use as a public park.
 This space was known as Birch Fields and Sir William also offered to sell additional land at £400 an acre to be added to the park.
+If you click on the image top left you will see that it is an invoice from Meller & Co., the land agents who handled the sale of 10 acres of land.
+Interestingly it is headed Rusholme Park.
+The Anson Trustees were also charged £170.00 towards the cost of sewering Dickenson Road.
 The trustees of the adjoining Richard Cobden estate also offered to gift over 39,000 sq yds of land subject to an annual chief rent of £162.
 Another donor, a Mr Herbert Philips freely offered just over 4 acres of land fronting onto Dickenson Road.

 Birchfields Park history continued; As mentioned earlier the most important issue facing the Rusholme Township was the increasing cost of maintaining the sewers.
 It was decided that a poll should be taken and the ratepayers in Rusholme voted 893 in favour of incorporation with Manchester, there being 465 dissenting.